-This Krygyz banknote represents the 2nd denomination of the First So'm (1993).
+This Krygyz banknote represents the 2nd denomination of the First So'm (First Series, 1993).
 The term so'm means “pure” in a number Turkic languages and is a reference to pure gold.
 The First Som was introduced on 10 May 1993, as a replacement for Soviet Ruble.
 The First Som replaced the Soviet Ruble at rate of 1 to 200 and was divided into 100 Tyin.

 The banknotes of the First So'm were created by world renowned printer De La Rue, London.
 Using designs by Dmitri Evgenyevich Lysogorov and Anatoly P. Tsygankov, of the Krygyz Union of Artists.
 The first 3 denominations were valued at 1, 10 and 50 Tyin, later replaced by brass-plated coins in January 2008.
 Tyin notes are easily recognizable by their unusual square shape.

 The observe is relatively simple at first glance.
 Although quite ornate and symbolic, when viewed more closely.
 The note's 10 Tyin value is expressed as a number “10”, located on the upper right and lower left corner.
 At its center is a detailed sketch of an Asian Golden Eagle, also known as a Berkut.
 The Golden Eagle is the national symbol of the Kyrgyzstan.

 The observe's eagle is wreathed by text, printed Cyrillic script.
 Prior to Soviets imposing modified Russian Cyrillic, on the Kyrgyz people.
 The Kyrgyz language was written in a number of successive scripts.
 These included the New Turkic Alphabet (a Latin script imposed by the Soviets, from 1928-1940), Perso-Arabic Script, and originally Orkhon script (Turkic Runes).